 - 3 miles of 3 strand cattle fence

-- 1 1/2 miles of a 5-7 strand sheep fence
+- 1-1/2 miles of a 5-7 strand sheep fence

-- 18 - 164' sheep/goat nets
+- 18 of the 164' sheep/goat nets

-The Patriot P30 can be mounted either inside or outside of a building, but not where there is risk of fire.
+To use the energizer as a plug-in unit:The energizer can be mounted either inside or outside of a building, but not where there is risk of fire.
 The energizer must be mounted vertically.
 Protect the energizer from direct rainfall.

-- Connect an insulated cable (stripped back 1 - 2" on ends) to the fence terminal on energizer, run the cable to the fence line and connect, or use the positive part of the Wiring Harness.
+- Connect an MaxiShock Insulated Cable (stripped back 1 - 2" on ends) to the fence terminal on energizer, run the cable to the fence line and connect, or use the positive part of the wiring harness.

-- Then run a second length of cable from the ground terminal (with ends stripped again) on the energizer to the ground rod, or use the negative part of the Wiring Harness.
+- Then run a second length of cable from the ground terminal (with ends stripped again) on the energizer to the ground rod(s), or use the negative part of the wiring harness.

 - Secure to ground rod(s) with a clamp.

-To use the Patriot energizer as a battery unit:
+To use the energizer as a battery unit:

-- Attach wiring harness to Energizer.
+- Attach wiring harness to energizer.

 - Attach the bare end of the wire with the red clip to the fence terminal of the energizer.
 Attach the red alligator clip to the fence.

 - Attach the bare end of the wire with the black clip to the ground terminal of the energizer.
-Attach black alligator clip to the ground rod.
+Attach black alligator clip to the ground rod(s).

 - Connect the energizer to the battery.

-- Insert battery adapter into the Patriot unit.
+- Insert battery adapter into the energizer.
 Attach red alligator clip from the adapter to the red “+” terminal of the battery.

 - Attach black alligator clip from the adapter to the black “–” terminal of the battery.

 Unit indicator light should flash and a tic-tac sound will be heard.
-If the indicator light doesn't flash, then the unit should be serviced.
+If the indicator light doesn't flash, then the unit/battery should be checked.